To receive the next Ride/Event Announcement Email, please contact Steve: foldiefoodie(at)gmail.com

 Our folding bike food adventures usually consist of a group bike ride around 13-19 miles with stops in between for food, fun and interesting conversations.
 Annually, we organized at least 6-10 group bike rides with an average of 15-20 participants coming from different backgrounds bought together by our love of folding bikes and food.
 We currently have around 250 people on our email list receiving our group bike ride announcement and I am proud to say that we are one of the most friendly bike clubs/associations/communities.

-Typically, Brommie Yummie is for Bromptons only and Foldie Foodie is for all folding bikes as well as those who are folding bike curious… (this means your friend with big wheels might be able to join us if you let me know in advance to make arrangement🙂 Time and effort is put into ride preparation, therefore a guide fee of $20 will be greatly appreciated from ride participants to support the designing & organizing of these rides.
+Typically, Brommie Yummie is Bromptons prefer and Foldie Foodie is for all folding bikes as well as those who are folding bike curious… (this means your friend with big wheels might be able to join us if you let me know in advance to make arrangement 🙂 Time and effort is put into ride preparation, therefore a guide fee of $20 will be greatly appreciated from ride participants to support the designing & organizing of these rides.
 Questions or RSVP for upcoming rides, please email me at: foldiefoodie(at)gmail.com

 Thanks to Tao Jones from WSJ Speakeasy, here’s my 4 paragraphs worth of fame:

 I’m far from the only person to have fallen under the folding-bike spell.
 There’s something about folders that make them eerily addictive.
 Steve Huang, a graphic designer and avid folder fan, was a well-compensated but unfulfilled insurance broker when he bought his first folding bike, a $100 no-brand model from China.
 He quickly decided it was too clunky for his purposes, and bought a $400 entry-level Dahon Boardwalk, then moved up to a $550 Breezer i3 — a U.S.-made folder “inspired” by the Brompton.
 That broke his last shred of resistance.